Import

 Tables can be thought of as a recipe to generate the rows of a dataset.
-Some Tables therefore refer to input data and declare the schema of their data, and are commonly referred to as importer tables.
+Some Tables refer to input data and produce a Schema based on those inputs — these are commonly referred to as importer tables.
+The schema can in some cases be overridden or tweaked, but it is generally the importer that has responsibility for determining the schema.

 This page serves as an index into the different import methods, with simple examples, caveats and links to the API documentation for more details.